fdformula/FiniteDifferenceFormula.jl/README.md

 never need to know its existence.
 (If no change is made, the default value is 30.)
 The value affects the behaviors of functions 'taylor' and 'printtaylor' only.
 When you need more than 30 terms of a Taylor series, the value should be set.
 To have m nonzero terms, n should certainly be larger than or equal to m, say, n = m + 8.

-With or without an argument, the function returns the present default value.
+The function returns the present default value.

 ## Examples